New Jersey Sports Betting & Online Gambling: What's Legal in 2026?

 - FanDuel Sportsbook: Market leader in revenue, recording $35.8 million in June 2025 alone.
 Best known for its Same-Game Parlay (SGP) product and consistently fast, reliable app performance.

 - DraftKings Sportsbook: The original New Jersey online sports betting app.
-Offers a massive prop menu, player pools, and a shared wallet with its casino product, a major convenience for multi-product bettors.
+Offers a massive prop menu, player pools, and a shared wallet with its casino product.

 - BetMGM Sportsbook: Strong ties to Borgata, Atlantic City's top-grossing casino.
 Excellent MGM Rewards integration makes it the go-to choice for bettors who also visit AC properties.